ctrlaltdan/efcore-string-enum-bug/README.md

 Repro steps:

  - Create new migration using VS package manager console `add-migration "two"`
- - Notice the migrations tool attempts to alter the `FromCurrency` and `TwoCurrency`
+ - Notice the migrations tool attempts to alter the `FromCurrency` and `ToCurrency`
  - ... repeat

 EF core issue tracker: